 Tsuzuki, C.(1992) Robert Owen and the World of Co-operation, Robert Owen Association of Japan/Hokusen-Sha.

 Acknowledgements: Picture: William Maclure – believed to be in the public domain; the picture of New Harmony is from the collection of Ian Donnachie.

-How to cite this article: Donnachie, I. (2003) ‘William Maclure: Science, Pestalozzianism and reform in Europe and the United States’, the encyclopedia of informal education. [ Retrieved: insert date].
+How to cite this article: Donnachie, I. (2003) ‘William Maclure: Science, Pestalozzianism and reform in Europe and the United States’, The encyclopedia of pedagogy and informal education. [ Retrieved: insert date].

 Ian Donnachie is Reader in History at The Open University and author of Robert Owen: Owen of New Lanark and New Harmony, Tuckwell Press, 2000, from which some of this article derives.
 He continues his researches on Owen and Owenism and is also vice-chair of the Friends of New Lanark.

 © Ian Donnachie 2003